PrestaShop/prestashop.github.io/news/_posts/2022-07-01-introducing-horizontal-migration.md

 tags: [news, symfony, migration]
 ---

 In December 2015, a groundbreaking change in PrestaShop was announced: the [introduction of the Symfony framework](/news/prestashop-1-7-and-symfony/) into the CMS.
-The objective was to gradually replace PrestaShop’s own custom framework with Symfony, and switch its templating system from Smarty to Twig.
+The goal was to gradually replace PrestaShop’s custom framework with Symfony, and switch its templating system from Smarty to Twig.
 This project was known as “The Symfony migration”.
 Looking back, we realize that referring to this project as a "migration" wasn't really accurate at all.

 Currently, _migrating_ one page to Symfony involves several steps: